richeyward/richeyward.github.io/content/posts/digitron/01-getting-started/index.md

 ---
 title: Learning Electronics Through Gaming - 1 - Getting Started
 author: Richey Ward
-date: 2024-01-01T00:00:00.000Z
+date: 2024-01-01
 tags:
   - MHRD
   - TuringComplete
 categories:
   - Digital Electronics
-summary: The topic of Digital Electronics was always fascinating to me.
-When I...
+summary: Covering the foundations of learning Digital Electronics through gaming
+description: Covering the foundations of learning Digital Electronics through gaming
 draft: false
-series: ["Electronics Through Gaming"]
+series:
+  - Electronics Through Gaming
 series_order: 1
+lastmod: 2024-01-04T19:46:04.612Z
+slug: 1-getting-started
 ---

  ## Initial
 The topic of Digital Electronics was always fascinating to me.
 When I was a young boy in the 80's, games on the Commodore 64 weren't enough in the simple joy of playing them, I HAD to learn how they were made.
 I remember pouring through code printed in magazines written in BASIC and painstakingly typing them out (often wrongly) to get them to run.
 Once they were finally correct and ran, they were very slow and clunky and it was later that I learned that the code I had typed was running on a slow language.
 The real developers for the C64 were using Assembly language to make their games.
 This language is very primitive but complex, and my preteen self simply couldn't understand it.
 Years later when I started to passively study malware and perform cursory reverse engineering, I once again encountered Assembly (ASM) and I wanted to research it again, albeit not for C64 games but to understand how the hell it works.

 ### ASM - What is the secret of your power?